olebole/irafdoc/doc/echelle.apfit.rst

   Because of the connection with variance weighted extraction and cleaning of one dimensional spectra, this task is useful as a diagnostic tool for understanding and evaluating the variance weighting algorithm.
-  For example the <tt>"difference"</tt> image provides the residuals in a two dimensional visual form.
+  For example the <span style="font-family: monospace;">"difference"</span> image provides the residuals in a two dimensional visual form.
   </p>
   <p>
-  The <tt>"fit"</tt> output image does not include any background determination;
+  The <span style="font-family: monospace;">"fit"</span> output image does not include any background determination;
   i.e the fit is background subtracted.
 Pixels outside the modeled spectra are set to zero.
   </p>
   <p>
-  The <tt>"difference"</tt> output image is simply the difference between the background subtracted <tt>"fit"</tt> and the data.
+  The <span style="font-family: monospace;">"difference"</span> output image is simply the difference between the background subtracted <span style="font-family: monospace;">"fit"</span> and the data.
 Thus the difference within the apertures should approximate the background and outside the apertures the difference will be identical with the input image.
   </p>
   <p>
-  The <tt>"ratio"</tt> output image does include any background in the model before taking the ratio of the data and model.
+  The <span style="font-family: monospace;">"ratio"</span> output image does include any background in the model before taking the ratio of the data and model.
 If a model pixel is less than the given <i>threshold</i> parameter the output ratio is set to one.
 This is used to avoid division by zero and set a